black tins 9-9

 Structural reinforcement through design features

-In addition to mechanical reinforcement, the surface treatment of black tins plays a vital role in the long-term performance and appeal of the product.
+In addition to mechanical reinforcement, the surface treatment of black tins plays a vital role in the product’s long-term performance and appeal.
 We apply a high-strength lacquer to interior and exterior surfaces to create a protective barrier against moisture, acid, and UV rays, preventing corrosion and maintaining structural integrity.
 Special finishes, such as soft-touch or velvet matte powder coatings, enhance the tactile feel and introduce micro-textures that resist scratches and fingerprints.
-Our custom tin services include the selection of environmentally friendly lacquer systems that cure at low temperatures, reduce energy consumption during production, and avoid metal softening.
+Our custom tin services include selecting environmentally friendly lacquer systems that cure at low temperatures, reduce energy consumption during production, and avoid metal softening.
 In addition, combined with printing technology, UV-curable inks and hot stamping can reliably adhere to these coatings, ensuring that vibrant brand graphics remain precise and durable.

 Ensure consistency through precision molds and automated production.